irmao/expensetrackr-spring/api/README.md

 - Follow the most REST API conventions as possible
 - Apply as most as functional style programming as possible, following good practices
     - https://dzone.com/articles/functional-programming-patterns-with-java-8
+- In `application.properties`, start all custom property with `app.`, so one can know for sure it is not used internally by some library

 ### REST API
 - Endpoints contain NOUS, and not ACTIONS.
 The action is implied by the Http Request method;